Drug Abuse Facts and Fiction

 Fiction: Vaping is safe.

 Fact: The fact is that we do not know about the long-term effects of vaping, particularly among children and young adults.
-While e-cigarettes may be safer than cigarettes, they can still contain harmful chemicals including nicotine, which is highly addictive.
+While e-cigarettes may be safer than cigarettes, they can still contain harmful chemicals including nicotine, which can cause dependence.
 Vaping tobacco products often leads to smoking cigarettes.

 Fiction: Smokeless tobacco products are safe.

-Fiction: Drug abuse is a problem for people of low income and poor education.
+Fiction: Drug use is a problem for people of low income and poor education.

-Fact: Substance abuse can occur to people at any income and education level.
-Drug abuse occurs among college students and professionals, as well as people of all income levels.
+Fact: Substance use can occur to people at any income and education level.
+Drug use occurs among college students and professionals, as well as people of all income levels.

 Fiction: Prescription drugs purchased from someone you know are safe.